 In computer science, the concept of a model is important.
 A model is a way to describe something so that a computer can work with it.
 This "something" could be part of the real world—like how a chain falls when you drop it—or it could be something imagined—like how a monster in a computer game behaves when you press a button.

-When we make a model in computer science, we choose the most important parts of a situation and describe them clearly, so the computer can use them to run a simulation, respond to input, or show certain behaviors.
+When we create a model in computer science, we select the key components of a situation and describe them clearly, enabling the computer to utilize them for simulations, input responses, or to exhibit specific behaviors.
 For example, we might model what kind of sounds a robot should react to, or how a creature should move when it’s hungry.

 These models help us learn about the world, test ideas, and build things that can interact with people or other systems.